 The biggest challenge is deciding when you want to visit the resort.
 There are many factors that you need to take into account Japanese Holidays, weather, and school calendar.
 Public holidays in Japan are vastly different compared to other parts of the world.

-Our updated guide tells you the best and worst times to visit in 2017 and in general, along with a guide for 2017 based on refurbishments, celebrations, and construction.
+Our updated guide tells you the best and worst times to visit, along with my recommendations for 2018 based on refurbishments, celebrations, and construction.

 Here’s a quick summary:

-- The worst time is Golden Week (Beginning of May), New Years, and March.
+- The worst time is Golden Week (Beginning of May), New Years, and the month of March (Spring Break)

 You may have heard the stories about weekends at Tokyo Disney Resort — that the parks are busy, crowded, and you wait for everything.
 The majority of this is true.
 As a general rule, you are best to avoid the weekends, if possible (exceptions do apply).
 Not all hope is lost if you find yourself visiting on a weekend.